Over the Edge (1999): Background

-Over the Edge was a professional wrestling pay-per-view (PPV) event series produced by the World Wrestling Federation (WWF, now WWE).
-The first Over the Edge event took place in May 1998 as part of the WWF's In Your House series, a lineup of monthly PPVs launched in 1995 to supplement the company's major events.
+From May 1995 to February 1999, the World Wrestling Federation (WWF, now WWE) ran a series of professional wrestling pay-per-view (PPV) events titled In Your House.
+They aired when the promotion was not holding one of its then-five major PPVs (WrestleMania, King of the Ring, SummerSlam, Survivor Series, and Royal Rumble) and were sold at a lower cost.
 Following the St. Valentine's Day Massacre: In Your House event in February 1999, the WWF retired the In Your House branding and transitioned to giving each monthly PPV a permanent identity.

-As part of this transition, the WWF scheduled a second Over the Edge for May 23, 1999, promoting it as a standalone event held at Kemper Arena in Kansas City, Missouri.
-It became the first In Your House sub-branded event to continue as its own distinct PPV series.
+Prior to the discontinuation, the WWF held Over the Edge: In Your House in May 1998, which was the 22nd In Your House event.
+The following year, the WWF scheduled a second Over the Edge for May 23, 1999, promoting it as a standalone event held at Kemper Arena in Kansas City, Missouri, originally establishing Over the Edge to be its own annual event.
+It was the first former In Your House event to continue as its own distinct PPV.